-Hamilton County's collocation requirement is met by having two FRM PM2.5 monitors at the Siskin Drive site.
-The collocated FRM began operating on a 12-day schedule on May 9, 2019.
+Hamilton County's collocation requirements are met by having two FRM PM2.5 monitors at the Siskin Drive site.
+The collocated POC 2 FRM began operating on a 12-day schedule on May 9, 2019.
+There are two collocations at that site: the T640 is collocated with a filter-based FRM and that FRM is collocated with a second filter-based FRM.
+Both collocations are required because there is a single FRM at the East Ridge site (470650031).

-No Expected Site Changes for 2020
+No Expected Site Changes for 2021